 Overview of the Book of Corinthians

 The book of Corinthians is located in the New Testament section of the Bible.
-It is composed of Paul’s first and second letters to the Church in Corinth.
+It comprises what we know as Paul’s first and second letters to the Church in Corinth.

-Despite writing four letters to this church, only the two that were included in the New Testament survived.
-This is because Paul wrote a letter preceding what we know and refer to as 1 Corinthians (5:9).
+However, despite Paul writing four letters to this church, only the two that survived were included in the New Testament as the First and Second Corinthians.
+This is because Paul wrote a letter preceding what we know and refer to as 1 Corinthians (5:9-11).
+And, thereafter, he wrote another tearful, severe letter mentioned in 2 Corinthians 2:3-4.
+This severe letter is the letter that preceded what we know as 2 Corinthians.

-Nevertheless, Paul wrote his first letter, during his third missionary journey from Ephesus in the mid-50s (1 Corinthians 16:8 and 19).
-His letter was in response to the issues that plagued the church and had been raised by its members well after he had departed from them.
+Apostle Paul wrote his first letter to the Corinthians, during his third missionary journey from Ephesus in the mid-50s (1 Corinthians 16:8 and 19).
+He wrote this letter to respond to the issues that plagued the church and had been raised by its members well after he had departed from them.
 These issues included but were not limited to: coalescing around teachers, sexual immorality, improper conduct at fellowships, and the resurrection of the dead.

-Thereafter, and as a result of a report from Titus, Paul wrote his second letter from Macedonia a year after writing his first.
-This letter contained the defense of his ministry, expression of thanksgiving, and encouragement to complete the Jerusalem collection, among other issues.
+Thereafter, Paul wrote his second letter from Macedonia a year after writing his first as a result of a report from Titus.
+He defended his ministry, expressed his thanksgiving, and encouraged the Corinthians to complete the Jerusalem collection, among other issues.

 Paul, therefore, aimed to restore the members of the church of Corinth to their foundation, Jesus Christ.